ShrykeWindgrace/ShrykeWindgrace.github.io/posts/SelectT.md

 #### Second law

 Just a little more difficult, but easy nonetheless.
-We use the second for the inner functor `m` and the associativity of function commposition.
+We use the second law for the inner functor `m` and the associativity of function composition.

 ```haskell
 fmap bc ( fmap ab (SelectT op)) = fmap bc ( SelectT $ \bmr -> ab <$> op (bmr . ab) )